-- A key driver for our overall planning is to make the waterfront as accessible as possible both physically but also for the large community of interests that exist in our city. - The Waterfront hosts Maori, Chinese, Italian and Greek Festivals. - We are addressing the needs of the youth culture with the skate park and the possible addition of ice-skating, not to mention the water activities provided and facilitation of enabling young people to swim in the central harbour.

-- The wharewaka development is a major new initiative that will bring lots more people to the waterfront and provide a place for celebration and acknowledgement of our heritage both maritime and cultural. - We consult with disability groups and adhere to the universal charter for disabled design to enable full access by disabled people to the entire waterfront.
+- A key driver for our overall planning is to make the waterfront as accessible as possible both physically but also for the large community of interests that exist in our city. - The Waterfront hosts Maori, Chinese, Italian and Greek Festivals. - We are addressing the needs of the youth culture with the skate park, not to mention the water activities provided and facilitation of enabling young people to swim in the central harbour. - The wharewaka development is a major new initiative that will bring lots more people to the waterfront and provide a place for celebration and acknowledgement of our heritage both maritime and cultural. - We consult with disability groups and adhere to the universal charter for disabled design to enable full access by disabled people to the entire waterfront.